-Updated 12 April 2018: The elderly man who fatally shot a burglar in his Arafo finca three years ago has been sentenced to two and a half years in prison.
+Updated 12 April 2018: The elderly man who fatally shot a burglar in his Arafo finca three years ago has been sentenced to four years in prison, two for the shooting and two for illegally holding firearms.
 The news might be of particular interest to British readers given the furore in the UK media at present over police treatment of a pensioner who killed a burglar in south east London recently.
 In that case, the CPS decided that there was no case that could be brought successfully to a legal concusion and police released the man with no charges … and to reportedly widespread anger that he had been arrested or held at all.

 In this Arafo case, however, the jury decided that the pensioner did have other options, most notably relating to the fact that the burglar was not killed in the property itself but outside when the owner was trying to chase after him.
 It also, of course, involved a firearm, and an unlicensed one at that, which was not the case in the recent UK situation.
 Nonetheless, there is consternation that the elderly man has been sentenced to anything at all given that he and his wife were tied up and tortured by the two thieves who broke into their property.